stormasm/nunotes/dataframe/Readme.md

-Notes for porting code over to a crate...
+Notes for porting dataframe code over to a crate as part of the cratification effort.

 ```rust
 mkdir nu-cmd-dataframe